pleasehavepatienceimnew/mypersonalwebsite/ELK Lab.md

 I created a VPC 2.0 Network on Vultr.
 Region set as Sydney.
 Network address I used the IP 172.31.0.0 with a prefix of 24

-Select Ubuntu 22.04 LTS image with 80GB option.
+Created a host amd selected Ubuntu 22.04 LTS image with 80GB option named ELK-SOCLab.

-Hostname was named ELK-SOCLab.

 Downloaded deb x86_64 version of elasticsearch